grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "But I also think it is very likely that one way or another the plan will bring this pursuit to an end," Hemi continued, still talking to the _Prospect_.

-"Counting blowing us up as one way the pursuit could end?" asked Percy.
+*"Counting blowing us up as one way the pursuit could end?"* asked Percy.

 "That is right."
 Hemi paused for a second before continuing.
 "I would like to also point out that this plan has a better chance of succeeding if you put Cassandra on sonar again."

-"No fucking way Hemi.
+*"No fucking way Hemi.
 I'll grant you that she has learned fast enough to be perfectly capable of doing the sittin' sonar watch job I hired her for --- I was the first to see her fuckin' potential, you know --- but in this situation where we live or die, depending on what the sonar operator hears...nope.
-That little fucking shit stays in her rack."
+That little shit stays in her fucking rack."*

 "Have you not noticed that with me on the _Gnat_ you are down yet another crew member?
 You are running a full-sized hundred-meter cargo sub with a crew of four --- and that is including Cassandra.
 During the wars, a boat the size of the _Prospect_ would have had a crew of seventy."

-"I'll put Bastian on sonar.
-It will be fucking fine."
+*"I'll put Bastian on sonar.
+It will be fucking fine."*

 "You need Bastian to run the trim tanks and Gregory to steer the boat.
 You need to keep yourself free to think about tactics --- tactics are what will make this plan successful, or not."
 Hemi paused.
 "Besides, Cassandra can do this."

 There was silence from the radio for a minute.
-Then: "Alright Hemi.
+Then: *"Alright Hemi.
 It's your fuckin' plan, I fuckin' defer to you.
 I'll put her back on sonar.
-If she kills us all, just know my last thought will be that you were fucking wrong."
+If she kills us all, just know my last thought will be that you were fucking wrong."*

 "I can die with that."

-"Seriously.
+*"Seriously.
 Do your fuckin' best _not_ to die if you fuckin' please.
-Out."
+Out."*

 Hemi hung the mic back on the hook.